pedalv/JavaApp/CXF/README.md

 # Apache CXF
 - Apache CXF™ is an open source services framework.
 - CXF helps you build and develop services using frontend programming APIs, like JAX-WS and JAX-RS.
-- These services can speak a variety of protocols such as SOAP, XML/HTTP, RESTful HTTP, or CORBA and work over a variety of transports such as HTTP, JMS or JBI.
+- These services can speak a variety of protocols such as SOAP(service-oriented architecture protocol), XML/HTTP, RESTful HTTP, or CORBA (Common Object Request Broker Architecture) and work over a variety of transports such as HTTP, JMS (Java Message Service) or JBI (Java Business Integration).

 # History - Defining Web Services - SOAP
 - In 2002, Sun released their first web service specification, JSR 101 -> JAX-RCP SOAP